garydunkerley/randomGO/README.md

 # TODO

+ - Modify random graph generation function so that all graphs are guaranteed to be planar.
- - Create graphical interface for random graphs
+ - Create an algorithm for visualizing our random planar graph without singularities.
- - Create netcode for online games
+ - Develop protocol to allow playing over a network.